Summary Of Significant Accounting Policies

 The Company is required to maintain cash deposits with banks in certain subsidiary locations for various operating purposes.

 The most significant of these cash deposits as of December 31, 2011 was $3,166, which is held at a PRC bank and related to the Company's China operations.
-This deposit is required by the rules of the Ministry of Commerce and the State Administration for Industry & Commerce of the PRC for the Company's China operations application for a direct sales license, and will continue to be restricted during the periods while the Company holds these licenses.
+This deposit is required by the rules of the Ministry of Commerce and the State of Administration for Industry & Commerce of the PRC for the Company's China operations application for a direct sales license, and will continue to be restricted during the periods while the Company holds this license.
 Restricted cash is included in other assets.

 Inventories are stated at the lower of cost or market, using the first-in, first-out method.
 The components of inventory cost include raw materials, labor, and overhead.
-Inventories are assessed to ensure that they are valued at estimated market value using various assumptions with regard to excess or slow-moving inventories, non-conforming inventories, expiration dates, current and future product demand, production planning, and market conditions.
+Inventories are assessed to ensure that they are valued at estimated market value using various assumptions in regard to excess or slow-moving inventories, non-conforming inventories, expiration dates, current and future product demand, production planning, and market conditions.
 A change in any of these variables could result in an adjustment to inventory.

 The Company accounts for income taxes using the asset and liability method, which requires recognition of deferred tax assets and liabilities for the expected future tax consequences of the differences between the financial statement assets and liabilities and their respective tax bases.
 Deferred tax assets and liabilities are measured using enacted tax rates that are expected to apply to taxable income in the year in which those temporary differences are expected to be recovered or settled.
 The effect on deferred tax assets and liabilities of a change in tax rates is recognized in income in the period that includes the enactment date.
 Deferred tax expense or benefit is the result of changes in deferred tax assets and liabilities.
 The Company evaluates the probability of realizing the future benefits of its deferred tax assets and provides a valuation allowance for the portion of any deferred tax assets where the likelihood of realizing an income tax benefit in the future does not meet the "more-likely-than-not" criteria for recognition.
 The Company recognizes tax benefits from uncertain tax positions only if it is more likely than not that the tax position will be sustained on examination by the taxing authorities, based on the technical merits of the position.
 The tax benefits recognized in the financial statements from such a position are measured based on the largest benefit that has a greater than fifty percent likelihood of being realized upon ultimate resolution.
 The Company recognizes interest and penalties related to unrecognized tax benefits in income taxes.
 Deferred taxes are not provided on the portion of undistributed earnings of subsidiaries outside of the United States when these earnings are considered permanently reinvested.
 At December 31, 2011, taxes had not been provided on $927 of accumulated undistributed earnings of subsidiaries that has been or is intended to be permanently reinvested.